 - (a) Order Required.
-No document may be filed under seal in a civil action except pursuant to an order by the Court as set forth in subpart (b) of this Rule.
-For the purposes of this Rule, the term "document" means any exhibit, record, filing or other item to be filed under seal with the Court. - Procedure for Obtaining an Order to File a Document Under Seal.
+No document may be filed under seal in an unsealed civil action except pursuant to an order by the Court as set forth in subpart (b) of this Rule.
+For the purposes of this Rule, the term "document" means any exhibit, record, filing or other item to be filed under seal with the Court. - (b) Procedure for Obtaining an Order to File a Document Under Seal.
 The Court may order the sealing of any document pursuant to a motion, stipulation, or the Court's own motion.
 The Court generally will not enter an order that gives advance authorization to file documents under seal that are designated for such treatment by parties under a protective order or confidentiality agreement.
-Any motion or stipulation to file a document under seal must set forth a clear statement of the facts and legal authority justifying the filing of document under seal and must append (as a separate attachment) a proposed order granting the motion.
-The document are the subject of any such motion documents that stipulation must not be appended to the motion or stipulation, and must be lodged with the Court separately consistent with subpart (c) of this Rule.
+Any motion or stipulation to file a document under seal must set forth a clear statement of the facts and legal authority justifying the filing of the document under seal and must append (as a separate attachment) a proposed order granting the motion.
+The document or documents that are the subject of any such motion or stipulation must not be appended to the motion or stipulation, and must be lodged with the Court separately consistent with subpart (c) of this Rule.

-(c) Lodging of the Document to Be Filed Under Seal.
+(c) Lodging of Documents to Be Filed Under Seal.

 - (1) Lodging in Electronic Form.
 Generally, a document to be filed under seal must be lodged with the Court in electronic form.
 The Electronic Case Filing Administrative Policies and Procedures Manual ("the Administrative Manual") sets forth the circumstances in which such documents must be lodged electronically and the instructions for doing so. - (2) Exceptions; Lodging in Paper Form.
-If a party or counsel has been exempted from the requirement to file papers electronically or if the document to be filed under seal is among those types of documents that the Administrative
+A document to be submitted under seal by a party or counsel who is exempt from the requirement to file papers electronically must be lodged in paper form with a cover sheet prominently displaying the notation "DOCUMENT SUBMITTED UNDER SEAL" and clearly identifying: